JK-Radio/api-guidelines/docs/workflow-documentation.md

 **Key Features:**

+- Uses `aspell` with English dictionary
+- Filters to ignore code blocks and HTML elements
+- Maintains a custom wordlist of technical terms
+- Supports both GitHub-specific and programming terms

+**Managing Technical Terms:**

+To add new technical terms, simply update the `.wordlist.txt` file with:
+1. One term per line
+2. Include both lowercase and uppercase variants if needed
+3. Add common abbreviations and acronyms
+4. Include product names, tools, and framework terms

+**When it runs:**

+- On push to main/master branch for markdown files
+- On pull requests for markdown files
+- Manually via workflow dispatch

+**Key Features:**

 - Checks spelling in markdown files
 - Uses a custom dictionary for technical terms
 - Ignores code blocks